-If the cyst is not resolving on its own or with at-home remedies, your doctor may recommend surgical procedures.
+If the Bartholin cyst is not resolving on its own or with at-home remedies, your doctor may recommend surgery.
 The cyst may be drained by inserting a catheter into it.
 The catheter is left in place for a few weeks until drainage is complete.
 This procedure is usually done under a local anesthetic.

 Or you may undergo a surgery called marsupialization.
 With this procedure, your doctor cuts a small slit into the cyst, allowing it to drain.
 The edges of the cyst are then sutured to the surrounding tissue, forming an opening or tract that allows the fluid to drain rather than build up.